-Board of Governors: A 20-member Board of Governors (BOG) is responsible for planning and coordinating development and operation of Pennsylvania's State System of Higher Education.
-The BOG establishes broad educational, fiscal, and personnel policies and oversees the efficient management of PASSHE.
-Among other tasks, the BOG appoints the chancellor and university presidents, approves new academic programs, sets tuition, and coordinates and approves the annual PASSHE operating budget.
-The BOG meetings occur quarterly and are attended by President Weisenstein and his Chief of Staff and Executive Deputy, as well as others.
-WCU's Council of Trustees (COT) must present decisions on property purchases and new academic programs to PASSHE for final approval.
+- 471 little control. - 472

+473 Board of Governors: A 20-member Board of Governors (BOG) is responsible for planning and

+474 coordinating development and operation of Pennsylvania's State System of Higher Education.
+The

+475 BOG establishes broad educational, fiscal, and personnel policies and oversees the efficient

+476 management of PASSHE.
+Among other tasks, the BOG appoints the chancellor and university

+477 presidents, approves new academic programs, sets tuition, and coordinates and approves the annual

+478 PASSHE operating budget.
+The BOG meetings occur quarterly and are attended by President

+479 Weisenstein and his Chief of Staff and Executive Deputy, as well as others.
+WCU's Council of 480

+Trustees (COT) must present decisions on property purchases and new academic programs to 481 PASSHE for final approval.

-Recently the BOG adopted a revised funding formula to allocate base appropriation funding from the State to the universities.
-The new funding formula redistributed approximately \$3.5 million (phased-in over a three-year period) from West Chester to other institutions.
-In the year prior to the revised funding formula, an ad hoc adjustment to the formula redeployed \$1.6 million from WCU to other System schools.
-These resource transfers affect the University's ability to serve students and the community, de-incentivize entrepreneurial behavior and do not address the real problems outlined in the 2012 Governor's Advisory Commission on Postsecondary Education Report (falling public investment and demographic changes that suggest Pennsylvania has too many universities.
-12) In response to the declining state support and constraints of the State System including the revised funding formula, two state legislators introduced the Transfer Institution Act into the Pennsylvania Senate in 2014.
-The legislation was to provide a mechanism for State System universities meeting certain qualifications to leave the System and become state-related.
-While the legislation was not approved, it did open a conversation between the State System, its member institutions, and the public regarding the challenges of declining state support, State System constraints, and over-regulation.
+Recently the BOG adopted a revised funding formula to allocate base appropriation funding from 484 the State to the universities.
+The new funding formula redistributed approximately \$3.5 million other System schools.
+These resource transfers affect the University's ability to serve students and 488 the community, de-incentivize entrepreneurial behavior and do not address the real problems

+485 (phased-in over a three-year period) from West Chester to other institutions.
+In the year prior to the

+486 revised funding formula, an ad hoc adjustment to the formula redeployed \$1.6 million from WCU to 487

+489 outlined in the 2012 Governor's Advisory Commission on Postsecondary Education Report (falling

+490 public investment and demographic changes that suggest Pennsylvania has too many universities.)

+491 In response to the declining state support and constraints of the State System including the revised

+492 funding formula, two state legislators introduced the Transfer Institution Act into the Pennsylvania

+493 Senate in 2014.
+The legislation was to provide a mechanism for State System universities meeting

+494 certain qualifications to leave the System and become state-related.
+While the legislation was not

+- 495 approved, it did open a conversation between the State System, its member institutions, and the - 496 public regarding the challenges of declining state support, State System constraints, and over-

+497 regulation.
 Among the specific outcomes resulting from that dialogue were:

-• Modification of the approval process for new academic programs to create more efficiency at the State System level.
+498 Modification of the approval process for new academic programs to create more efficiency at 499 the State System level.
 Specifically, the Chancellor of the State System has directed the

-- 497 central office to complete its review and recommendation of new academic programs within 498 60 days. - Legislation has been reintroduced to allow state-owned universities and employees of stateowned universities to enter into certain economic development agreements to commercialize intellectual property and general economic development opportunities.
-Currently system faculty and staff are subject to the limitations imposed by state regulations.
-The Senate unanimously approved the bill in October 2015 and the House is expected to do so shortly. - The Board of Governors has approved greater flexibility for universities to use institutional funds to support scholarships and to pilot alternative tuition rates to attract special populations (e.g. out-of-state students) and encourage enrollment in high-need academic programs.
+500 central office to complete its review and recommendation of new academic programs within501 60 days.

+- Legislation has been reintroduced to allow state-owned universities and employees of stateowned universities to enter into certain economic development agreements to commercialize intellectual property and general economic development opportunities.
+Currently system - 505 faculty and staff are subject to the limitations imposed by state regulations.
+The Senate 506 unanimously approved the bill in October 2015 and the House is expected to do so shortly.
+507 The Board of Governors has approved greater flexibility for universities to use institutional - 507 The Board of Governors has approved greater flexibility for universities to use institutional 508 funds to support scholarships and to pilot alternative tuition rates to attract special populations - 509 (e.g. out-of-state students) and encourage enrollment in high-need academic programs. - 510 to the University for both capital projects and operations.
+Presently only 21.5% of WCU's annual

-Addressing the Challenges
+511 Addressing the Challenges